What Are Airline Mistake Fares? The Ultimate Travel Hack

 Will Airlines Honor These Errors?

-Here is an article talking about United Honoring Flights that were basically free.
+Here is an article talking about United Honoring Free Flights.

 United Airlines error causes website to post $0 to $10 fares